 Price performance and correlations

-The natural gas–weighted stocks that underperformed in the past five trading sessions are:
+The oil-weighted stocks that underperformed in the past five trading sessions are:

-In the seven calendar days ended November 27, 2017, GPOR had a positive correlation with natural gas prices and a negative correlation with oil prices.
-These stocks are part of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
-The selection also depends on at least a 60.0% production mix in natural gas.
+In the seven calendar days ended November 27, 2017, CRZO had the lowest correlation with oil prices among our list of oil-weighted stocks.
+These stocks are from the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+This selection also depends on these companies having at least 60% production in oil.

-Apart from natural gas and oil prices, these natural gas–weighted stocks also depend on the broader equity market sentiments.
+Apart from oil prices, these oil-weighted stocks also depend on the broader equity market sentiment.

-The natural gas–weighted stocks that were the top gainers during this period are:
+The oil-weighted stocks that were the top gainers during this period are:

 - Continental Resources (CLR): 140.6%

 - Oasis Petroleum (OAS): 120.0%

 The oil-weighted stocks that underperformed between February 11, 2016, and November 27, 2017, are: